 FOCUS AREA: RACIAL EQUITY

-Funds are invested in grassroots and/or community nonprofit organizations in Douglas County, KS with projects focused on increasing equity and opportunities for local BIPOC communities.
+Funds will be invested in grassroots and/or community nonprofit organizations in Douglas County, KS with projects focused on increasing equity and opportunities for local BIPOC communities.
 These grants provide support for organizations or individuals whose work benefits people with low incomes, communities of color, and historically and/or systematically marginalized people.
 Collaborative efforts and coalitions are eligible to apply.
-You do NOT have to be a 501c3, non-profit organization.
-This funding is for anyone wanting to lead and create change.

-- led by Black, Indigenous, People of Color with organizational mission and goals focused on elevating and increasing equity for Black, Indigenous, People of Color
+- led by Black, Indigenous, People of Color with organizational mission and goals focused on elevating and increasing equity for their communities.

-- taking a multi-generational approach that priorities youth and families
+- taking a multi-generational approach that prioritizes youth and families.

-- that embed trauma-informed practices into their work by acknowledging the widespread impact of trauma
+- embedding trauma-informed practices into their work by acknowledging the widespread impact of trauma.

 Not eligible for funding: